-This is a guideline about the types of good manufacturing practice (GMP) evidence that you should submit when making an application to register, or vary the particulars of registration of, a veterinary chemical product.
+This is a guideline about the types of Good Manufacturing Practice (GMP) evidence that you should submit when making an application to register, or vary the particulars of registration of, a veterinary chemical product.

 The GMP evidence that is submitted to the APVMA for assessment is used to confirm that the manufacturing facilities responsible for the manufacture of veterinary chemical products are compliant with the Manufacturing Principles and the Australian Code of Good Manufacturing Practice for Veterinary Chemical Products (GMP Code).
 Some manufacturers and product types are considered exempt from GMP licensing provisions under Part 7 of the Agvet Code Regulations.

-- the Manufacturers’ Licensing Scheme for veterinary products manufactured in Australia (Part 8 of the Agvet Code).
-The Agvet Code requires anyone carrying out a step in the manufacture (including finished product testing, release for supply, etc.) of a veterinary chemical product at premises in Australia to be appropriately licensed by the APVMA (unless a relevant exception applies)
+- The Manufacturers’ Licensing Scheme for veterinary products manufactured in Australia (Part 8 of the Agvet Code).
+The Agvet Code requires anyone carrying out a step in the manufacture (including finished product testing, release for supply, etc.) of a veterinary chemical product at premises in Australia to be appropriately licensed by the APVMA (unless a relevant exception applies).

-- the Overseas GMP Scheme for veterinary products manufactured overseas.
+- The Overseas GMP Scheme for veterinary products manufactured overseas.

 The APVMA does not currently require registration holders to submit GMP evidence for active pharmaceutical ingredients used to manufacture veterinary medicines.
-However, where a product is comprised of 100 per cent active constituents (commercially available as a raw material) and the product undergoes any other steps of manufacture (for example, filling, final packaging, labelling, testing of finished product and release for supply), then evidence of licensing or approval of the manufacturer is required.
+However, where a product is comprised of 100% active constituents (commercially available as a raw material) and the product undergoes any other steps of manufacture (for example, filling, final packaging, labelling, testing of finished product and release for supply), then evidence of licensing or approval of the manufacturer is required.
 Evidence of GMP compliance is also required where the active constituent is an intermediate product (for example, pre-blend or vaccine antigen).
 Evidence of GMP is not required for listed, reserved or exempt products such as agricultural chemical products.

 How to prepare information about manufacturers